-Send cycle 5 s 2 h; 1 min (is sent only if "periodically" is selected)
+Send cycle 5 s ...
+2 h; 1 min (is sent only if "periodically" is selected)

 5.16.
-Weekly time switch
+Weekly timer (Windancer KNX-GPS)

 The weekly timer offers the possibility of defining different switching times on each day of the week.
 For example, on weekdays the shutters can be opened every morning and closed again in the evening.
 4 sequences per day are available.